 ●Physical examination in patients with CSOM typically reveals a large central TM perforation and purulent middle ear drainage (picture 1 and picture 3).
 There is usually minimal to no edema of the EAC.
 (See 'Physical exam findings' above.)

 ●The diagnosis of CSOM is based upon consistent clinical findings (eg, hearing loss, chronic otorrhea).
-Cultures are not required to make the diagnosis and are generally reserved for unresponsive disease.
+Cultures are not required to make the initial diagnosis and are generally reserved for unresponsive disease.
 (See 'Diagnosis' above.)

-●The most common and important condition in the differential diagnosis for CSOM is isolated cholesteatoma, which can also present with hearing loss and/or chronic otorrhea.
+●The most common and important condition in the differential diagnosis for CSOM is cholesteatoma, which can also present with hearing loss and/or chronic otorrhea.
 It can be difficult to distinguish the two entities, since cholesteatoma can also occur in conjunction with CSOM.
 (See 'Differential diagnosis' above.)